The current status of KKPony

 Maschinen today informing me that the order for my rods and crank got

-lost in the works at Crower
+lost in the works at Crower Crower

 then said that it would be an additional 8-10 weeks to process the order.
 Order